deciduously/winnowdemo/README.md

 ## Build

-ither clone the [GitHub repository](https://github.com/deciduously/winnowdemo) or download the source code from the [Release page](https://github.com/deciduously/winnowdemo).
+Clone the [GitHub repository](https://github.com/deciduously/winnowdemo) or download the source code from the [Release page](https://github.com/deciduously/winnowdemo/releases/tag/v1.4.1).
 Execute the following commands to build the code:

 ```
 C:\Users\me\> cd winnowdemo